Do you or a loved one suffer from mood swings after stroke – even if you weren’t necessarily a “moody” person before?

 Here are 5 ways you can overcome mood swings after stroke:

-3. Boost Emotional Intelligence to Overcome PTSD
+3. Develop Emotional Intelligence

 Some of the characteristics of PTSD are irritability, anxiety, trouble sleeping, or outbursts of anger – among others.
 If you match any of those symptoms, then you may want to look into PTSD after stroke.